 Nocturnal panic attacks (with or without paramedics’ Valium shots) made me lifeless, drained of all energy the next day.
 Too weak to read I would lie on my bed and listen to music.
 Tori was for introspection; Stevie was for energy.
 Because Stevie’s still virtually unknown as solo artist in France, I wonder if it was angels that placed the CD I heard at the Dear Hunter ² in the small basket of the second-hand shop where I’d found it.

 The Other Side of the Mirror is not Stevie’s best album, but it’s still my favourite.
 (And like Alice) I couldn’t relate to anything or anyone, but I related to many of the lyrics I read in the booklet.
 Also, Two Kinds of Love was a duet with a man who had the exact same voice as Chris.
 “Well, it’s just another test… Because there are two kinds of love: one for the way you walk; one for the way you love me.”
 But it was Doing the Best I Can that I had on repeat until I felt galvanised.

-I wondered if it was divine punishment, probably making it all worse, not realising it was because of those attempts to kill one side of me.
+I wondered if it was divine punishment, probably making it all worse.

 Whenever the weather was clement enough, I’d go outside to feel the autumn sun on my face.
 That too helped me feel less numb.
 On one such occasion, I was read the Scriptures when a relative from out of town came sit next to me.
 She softly said, “Be strong… It will get better.”
 I looked to the ground.
 It was the nicest thing anyone said to me.
 “You’ll need to find a girl who has suffered as much as you have, so she can understand you.”
 I couldn’t speak.